Heather Macalister, department head

 101 Introduction to Psychology as a Natural Science (4 s.h.)
 (N*)

 A course with a required laboratory applied component emphasizing the experimental method as a procedure for discovering the principles of behavior and mental processes.
-Subject areas include psychobiology, sensation and perception, consciousness, learning and memory, motivation, emotion, and stress.
+Subject areas include psychobiology, sensation and perception, consciousness, learning and memory, intelligence, motivation, emotion, and stress.
 Weekly labs enable students to explore a wide variety of psychological phenomena by replicating classic experiments and collecting and analyzing behavioral data.

 (*Does not meet VA DOE licensure requirement for Natural Science)